dart-archive/www.dartlang.org/src/site/docs/tutorials/remove-elements/index.markdown

 The remaining sections describe key aspects of the code added to the todo app for this target.
-Specifically, it looks at
+Specifically, they look at
-the Dart code that removes elements from the DOM and one key rule in the CSS code.
+the Dart code that removes elements from the DOM and the CSS code that makes the text red and larger.
-You should familiarize yourself with the HTML code that creates the **Delete All** button and the CSS code that styles it.

-##Changing the appearance during mouse hover {#css-hover}
+##Changing the appearance when cursor is over an element {#css-hover}

-As you saw, an item in the list turns red and gets bigger when the user hovers the mouse over it.
+As you saw, an item in the list turns red and gets bigger when the user points at it.
 The mouse cursor also changes shape.
 These visual clues are an important part of the user interface in this example because they are the only indication to the user